OneRaynyDay/oneraynyday.github.io/_posts/2019-02-03-Computability-Theory-Introduction.md

 It seems intuitive that if something grows faster than all of the primitive recursive functions, then it cannot be primitive recursive.
 It grows so fast that at $A(4,2)$, it returns an integer with 19729 digits.
 And as far as I know, Ackerman belongs to the class of functions $\mu$-recursive, which are the most general class of functions our computers can solve.

+# What else is out there?

-Then I guess that begs the question - *What can't our computers solve?* We will discuss that next time.
+Though Ackermann is not something we can practically compute for high digits, it is still in theory, "computable".
+Then, I guess that begs the question - *What can't our computers compute?* The results we will explore don't only influence computer science, but answers* questions about philosophy, abstract mathematics, and many other things in our world.

+\*: _By answer, I don't mean that answer to the universe and to life is 42, but rather, a concrete answer detailing why "there's no way we will ever find out"._